Το δεύτερο ετήσιο American Entrepreneurship Award δέχεται συμμετοχές

-Launched in October 2015 with an initial $500,000 commitment from Libra, the AEA will provide winners with business start-up funding as well as mentorship and a range of business support services that will help winning businesses get off to a strong start.
-The Group was inspired to create the award when it became a founding sponsor of the My Brother’s Keeper Alliance (MBK Alliance), a nonprofit organization launched by President Obama aimed at eliminating opportunity and achievement gaps for boys and young men of color.
+Launched with an initial $500,000 commitment from Libra, the AEA provides winners with a share of $125,000 in business start-up funding, as well as mentorship and business support services.
+The Group was inspired to create the award when it became a founding sponsor of the My Brother’s Keeper Alliance (MBK Alliance), a non-profit organization launched by President Obama aimed at eliminating opportunity and achievement gaps for boys and young men of color.
+AEA supporters include Workshop in Business Opportunities, Hostos Community College, the New York City Department of Small Business Services, the University of Pennsylvania Law School, Miami Dade College and The Idea Center at Miami Dade College.